 Surfers dotted the break beneath the Marble House.
 The waves stretched like corduroy to the horizon.
 I ate fried clams at Floe's Clam Shack.
 The fried batter complimented the clams' taste and I washed down the traditional New England repast with a Narragansett beer.
 It was 3 and I returned to the Yacht Club.

-The boat show was winding down and many of the visitors were relaxing around the tables with a Bud.
+The Boat Show was winding down and many of the visitors were relaxing around the tables with a Bud.
 I rested the bike against a chain link fence and sat at a bar.
-The nearby conversations were mostly about boats, but a trio of overweight men in their 40s were talking about 9/11.
+The nearby conversations were mostly about boats, but a trio of overweight men in their 40s were discussing 9/11.

 The subject quickly narrowed to revenge.